allenyin/reading_list/_posts/2017-02-24-FemtoBeacon.md

 Femtoduino has a [list of instructions](https://femtoduino.com/examples/setup).
 There is also a list of instructions on [Femtoduino's github repo](https://github.com/femtoduino/ArduinoCore-atsamd21e18a/).

-Here I compile the relevant procedures I have taken.
+Here I compile the relevant procedures I have taken, on Ubuntu 14.04.

 1. [Download Arduino IDE](https://www.arduino.cc/en/main/software), version 1.8.1 or higher.